 Hyperhidrosis (Hh, sometimes called “excessive sweating”) is a disorder of uncontrollable, extreme, episodic, unexpected sweating beyond what’s considered “normal” or is necessary to maintain thermal homeostasis or as a reaction to stress.
 Individuals with Hh may sweat four or five times more than “average.”

 Patients with Hh can have excessive sweating either over localized areas (called focal areas) or over the entire body (generalized).
-Typically, primary idiopathic hyperhidrosis is focal in nature while secondary hyperhidrosis is more likely to manifest as generalized sweating.
+Primary idiopathic hyperhidrosis is bilateral and focal in nature while secondary hyperhidrosis is more likely to manifest as generalized sweating.

-Focal areas commonly affected by primary Hh include: the soles, palms, axillae, craniofacial region, groin, buttocks, or other distinct body regions.
-Combinations of focal areas are commonly seen.
+Focal areas commonly affected by primary Hh include the soles, palms, axillae, craniofacial region, groin, buttocks.
+Other distinct bilateral body regions may be affected in combination with these, indeed, combinations of focal areas are commonly seen.
 For example, research shows that 81% of axillary hyperhidrosis sufferers indicate that they sweat excessively from three or more additional focal areas.

 Based on data published in 2016, there are approximately 15.3 million individuals (or 4.8% of the population) living with hyperhidrosis (Hh) in the U.S.